mwuertinger/retransmit/README.md

 Sequence numbers and checksums ensure that data is transferred reliably.

 ## Usage
-The tool can operate in a send and a receive mode.
+The tool can operate in a send and a receive mode and has to run on both source and destination hosts:

-### Sender
 ```
-$ some-program | retransmit send destination:1234
+source$ some-program | retransmit send destination:1234
 ```
-### Receiver
 ```
-$ retransmit recv 0.0.0.0:1234 | some-other-program
+destination$ retransmit recv 0.0.0.0:1234 | some-other-program
 ```

 ## Example